ShuhuaGao/WPF-Examples/StyletStarter/doc/readme.md

 Note that the class modifier above should be `public` since the second WPF project will depend on this project later and `PersonModel` must be accessible outside its own assembly.
 Besides, the three `using` namespaces at the top are inserted by VS automatically and are actually unused here (you can remove them safely if you like).

 ## 1.2 Add the viewmodel class to *StyletStarter.Core*
 Again, first add a new folder *ViewModels* and then place a *GuestBookViewModel.cs* class file inside it.
-To use the *Stylet* framework, a viewmodel is reccomended to inherit the [`Screen`](https://github.com/canton7/Stylet/wiki/Screens-and-Conductors) class.
+To use the *Stylet* framework, a viewmodel is recommended to inherit the [`Screen`](https://github.com/canton7/Stylet/wiki/Screens-and-Conductors) class.
 We thus first add the dependency on *Stylet*.

 Right click the "Dependencies" term under *StyletStarter.Core* project and choose "Manage NuGet Packages".
 Search for "Stylet" and install it.